thakreyn/retype-blog-website/Docker/Notes/docker-run.md

 > Observation: When using flags like `-v` and `-p`, the host always comes first and then the container. ie: `<host>:<container>`

+### Environment Variables (-e)
+Sometimes, we need to pass in environment variables to pass with the image.
+This can be done using the `-e` flag.
+This flag followed by the values sets the env variables for the image.

+eg: `docker run -e POSTGRES_PASSWORD="secret" postgres`